amasucci/blog/content/post/why-x-5-faster-knowledge.md

-tags = ["people", "leadership", "self improvement"] categories = ["considerations"] type = "post" featured = "/img/knowledge.jpg"
+tags = ["people", "leadership", "self improvement"] categories = ["considerations"] type = "post" featured = "knowledge.jpg"
 featuredalt = "knowledge"
-featuredpath = "date"
+featuredpath = "img"
 +++

 During my career, as student and as professional, many times I found people that I considered more knowledgeable than me on particular topic reveal themselves not that knowledgeable.
 Does it happen to you as well?